Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Arkansas

-There are 101 charter schools.
-52 charter schools with enrollment either closed or gave up their charter and became district public schools.
+There are 107 charter schools.
+61 charter schools had their enrollment closed or they relinquished their charters and became district public schools.
+The charter churn rate (closed/ever open) is 36%

 ★★★★★

-Community Input: Only the politically-appointed state board can authorize charter schools and make them their own local education agencies.
+Community Input: Only the politically-appointed state board can authorize open enrollment charter schools and make them their own local education agencies.
+However, there are also conversion charter schools and they can only be approved by the district.

 ★★★★★